 How Do You Convert Kenyan Shillings to US Dollars?

-Exchange rates are largely determined by world trading and the financial market in general but differ slightly depending on the financial institution involved.
+Exchange rates are largely determined by world trading and the financial market in general but differ slightly, depending on the financial institution involved.

-Currently most institutions quote the exchange figure in the range of Ksh 85 – 86 a dollar for either buying or selling.
-The two main factors that influence conversion rates from Kenyan shillings to US dollars are;
+Currently, most institutions quote the exchange figure in the range of Ksh 85 – 86 a dollar for either buying or selling.
+The two main factors that influence conversion rates from Kenyan Shillings to US Dollars are;

-- Inflation – Rising inflation comes with increased interest and the value of the currency notably depreciates when converting from Kenyan shillings (KES), the ever increasing inflation rates mean that you pay more and more KES for every US dollars provided the US currency continues exhibiting its lately acquired low inflation levels.
+- Inflation – Rising inflation comes with increased interest and the value of the currency notably depreciates when converting from Kenyan shillings (KES).
+The ever-increasing inflation rates mean that you pay more and more KES for every US dollars provided the US currency continues exhibiting its lately acquired low inflation levels.

-- CBK interest rates – The other factor that will directly influence how many Dollars one receives is the prevailing interest rates charged by CBK (The Central Bank of Kenya).
+- CBK interest rates – The other factor that will directly influence how many dollars one receives is the prevailing interest rates charged by the CBK (Central Bank of Kenya).
 While the central banks in question will be looking to attract foreign investment by raising the interest rates, the exchange rates go up too.
 In simple terms, the higher the interest rates of the Central Bank of Kenya, the higher the exchange rate and the lower the interest rates, the lower the exchange rates.

 Institutions that deal in currency conversions are many both online and down the street.
 One can try any of the following;

-2. Other registered banking institutions which offer exchange services
+2. Other registered banking institutions which offer exchange services.

 4. Other institutions such as top restaurants and hotels will also offer such services.